06-vaishu/Auto-Replay-Chatbot/README.md

-# AUTO-REPLY AI CHATBOT: NARUTO
+# MEGA PROJECT 2: AUTO-REPLY AI CHATBOT

-## Overview
+## Description

-Naruto is an automated AI chatbot designed to interact humorously within a chat application.
-Powered by OpenAI's GPT-3.5-turbo model, it analyzes chat history and generates witty, roast-style responses, creating an engaging and entertaining user experience.
+This project automates interactions with a chat application, specifically designed to analyze chat history and generate humorous responses using OpenAI's GPT-3.5-turbo model.
+The virtual assistant, named **Naruto**, specializes in roasting people in a funny way, based on the chat history.

 ---

 ## Features

-### Automated Chat Interaction
+1. **Automated Chat Interaction**

-* Uses `pyautogui` to automate mouse and keyboard operations, enabling seamless interaction with the chat application without manual intervention.
+   Utilizes `pyautogui` to perform mouse and keyboard operations, automating chat interactions without manual effort.

-### Chat History Analysis
+2. **Chat History Analysis**

-* Copies chat history from the chat application.
-* Analyzes chat history to identify messages from a specific user (e.g., "Rohan Das").
+   Copies chat history from the chat application and determines if the last message was sent by a specific user (e.g., "Rohan Das").

-### Humorous Response Generation
+3. **Humorous Response Generation**

-* Leverages OpenAI's GPT-3.5-turbo to generate roast-style, humorous replies based on the analyzed chat history.
+   Integrates with OpenAI's GPT-3.5-turbo to generate funny, roast-style responses based on the analyzed chat history.

-### Clipboard Operations

-* Utilizes `pyperclip` for efficient copy-paste operations to retrieve and send chat messages.
+4. **Clipboard Operations**
+   Uses `pyperclip` to copy and paste text, facilitating chat message retrieval and response insertion.

 ---